Sebastian Gemkow: Political career

-In Leipzig’s 2020 local elections, Gemkow won the first round of voting against incumbent mayor Burkhard Jung; however, he eventually lost in the runoff vote.
+In Leipzig's 2020 local elections, Gemkow won the first round of voting against incumbent mayor Burkhard Jung; however, he eventually lost in the runoff vote.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Gemkow was part of the CDU/CSU delegation in the working group on education, research and innovation, led by Karin Prien, Katrin Staffler and Oliver Kaczmarek.

 Other activities

 Since 2010 Gemkow has been the president of the Parliamentary Forum Mittel- und Osteuropa, which is a cross-party organization of the Saxon Parliament's members and responsible representatives of business and society.
 The goal of the organization is to promote the cooperation between political and administrative actors from Saxony and the Central and Eastern European countries in order to support economic, cultural and social development.